roshitgit/Learnings/MVCLearnings/UsingUnityInMVC/CustomImplementation/readme.txt

-In case we do not want to use Unity.MVC4 and Unity.WebAPI, then use the bootstrapper class and do constructor injection to resolve dependencies using MVC 4 web api.
+In case we do not want to use Unity.MVC4 and Unity.WebAPI, then use the custom bootstrapper class which implements "IDependencyResolver" and do constructor injection to resolve dependencies using MVC 4 web api.

 Not sure if unity.mvc4 disposes objects so can try the custom one which does dispose.